-Stylists have two options when starting their careers.
-1) Renting a booth or a chair from a salon owner or being employed on a salary or commission.
 2) Be an owner and own your own salon suite workspace.
 Both are viable options when starting a career.
 Let us look into the pros and cons of booth rental versus the commission-based structure.

 What is a booth rental stylist job?

-The drawback of this model is that you pay for building upkeep, you do not have your own space, they get percentage of your sales, and you lack marketing benefits from the employer.
+The drawback of this model is that you pay for building upkeep, you do not have your own space, they get a percentage of your sales, and you lack marketing benefits from the employer.

 What is a commission-based stylist job?